garbagetown/guideline/source_en/TutorialREST/index.rst

 | The response specification of typical errors are described below.
 | Error patterns other than the below are also exists but description in the tutorial are omitted.

-﻿In the \ :doc:`../TutorialTodo/index`\, error messages are hardcoded in the program but in this tutorial, it is modified such a way that the error messages are retrieved from the property file based on error code.
+In the \ :doc:`../TutorialTodo/index`\, error messages are hardcoded in the program but in this tutorial, it is modified such a way that the error messages are retrieved from the property file based on error code.

 **[Response specification at the time of input check error]**